l33tname/blog/_posts/2014-06-06-Lack-the-rack-part-I.md

 I got some 19 inch server.
 The problem I don't have a rack for it.
 So there are two options buy for a truck load of money a rack or build one on my own.
 So just buying a rack sounds boring, and I don't have a truck load of money.

-##First stepp
+##First step

-To build your own rack you need a table from ikea called lack.
+To build your own rack you need a table from [Ikea](http://www.ikea.com) called lack.
 They are available in different colours and cost around 5$ -15$.
 They are exactly 19" and you can stack multiple of them to a large rack.

 ##Decoration